geoallenrh/quarkus-to-kube-and-ocp/README.md

 #quarkus.kubernetes.ingress.host=quarkus-to-openshift-geoallenrh-dev.apps.sandbox-m2.ll9k.p1.openshiftapps.com
 #Update with your values.
 The Host-Name is typically your component name and project/namespace.
 Then add the rest of the URL as the example above.
 quarkus.kubernetes.ingress.host=<HOST-NAME>.<REMAINDER-OF-URL-FROM-SANDBOX-CLUSTER>

+#These values allow you to interact with the server without kubectl or oc installed
+quarkus.kubernetes-client.master-url=<API-SERVER>
+quarkus.kubernetes-client.username=<Your-RedHat-UserID>
+quarkus.kubernetes-client.token=<The Token from the Login Command>
 ```

 5. Test Application